Monaciello/nix-config/README.md

 ## Feature Highlights

-- Flake-based multi-host, multi-user configurations for NixOS, Darwin, and Home-Manager
+- Flake-based multi-host, multi-user configurations for NixOS and Home-Manager

-  - Core configs for hosts and users dynamically handle nixos- or darwin-based host specifications
   - Optional configs for user and host-specific needs
   - Facilitation for custom modules, overlays, packages, and library